Sanjh-Maheshwari/Sonar-Style-Transfer/README.md

 - Style weight : `3e4`
 - Content weight : `1e7`
+- Candidate layers : `conv4_1`

 ### Sample Script

 1. Copy content images to the default content image directory: `/data/content-images/`
 2. Copy style images to the default style image directory: `/data/style-images/`
 3. Run `python neural_style_transfer.py --content_img_name <content-img-name> --style_img_name <style-img-name>`

+## Contrastive Unpaired Translation <a name="cut"></a>

+One approach for unpaired image to image translation is CUT.
+Unlike CycleGAN, which uses a cycle consistency loss to enforce consistency between the translated images and the original input images it uses contrastive loss.

+### Methodology

+CUT is encoder decoder based model where both are trained to encode and decode images from each domain and then we use contrastive loss to encourage similarity.
+The method encourages two elements (corresponding patches) to map to a similar point in a learned feature space, relative to other elements (other patches) in the dataset, referred to as negatives.

+The contrastive loss encourages the model to preserve the content of the original image by minimizing the distance between the original and translated images in the shared latent space.
+They also experimented with high resolution single image translation which gave the best results for our usecase.

+### Sample Script

+Right now the code for training sinCUT and inference is provided in [this](https://colab.research.google.com/drive/1udFsyuJAWpLWp2QLZKwhfJyYhfDeMJSo) notebook.

 ## Evaluation <a name="eval"></a>